Breach of Peace

 Author(s): Eric Etheridge

 Though there were Freedom Rides across the South, Jackson soon became the campaign's focus.
-The 328 Riders arrested there were quickly convicted of breach of peace.
+The 329 Riders arrested there were quickly convicted of breach of peace.
 The Riders then compounded their protest by refusing bail.
 "Jail, no bail!" was their cry, and they soon filled the city's jails.
 Mississippi responded by transferring them to Parchman, the infamous Delta prison farm, for the remainder of their time behind bars, usually about six weeks.
-New to the expanded edition are five portraits made in the maximum-security cells at Parchman during the fiftieth anniversary events of 2011.
+New to the expanded edition are five portraits made in the maximum-security cells at Parchman during events commemorating the fiftieth anniversary of the Freedom Rides in 2011.

 The mug shots of each Rider, bearing name, birth date, and other personal details, were duly filed away by agents of the Mississippi State Sovereignty Commission, a state investigative body dedicated to preserving white supremacy.
 By carefully preserving the mug shots, the Commission inadvertently created a testament to these heroes of the civil rights movement.